willnode/Nottorus-Unofficial-Patches/README.md

 ## Why the .diff file??

 The [original Nottorus](http://u3d.as/qVo) still alive in Asset Store, so I can't publish the source code it contained.
 However patches is mine, so I can give it away freely.

+## Technical Limitation (Windows only)

+Windows uses CRLF ending, however I found that `patch` is broken whenever I try to push CRLF during patching session, so at the end all Nottorus script is patched with Unix (LF) ending.
+If you want to modify Nottorus scripts, I advise you to renormalize it back to CRLF (otherwise, don't :smile: )

 ## Contributing